 The personal data we collect from you may include the following:

 We will send you offers and information only if you have given your consent for us to do so, in which case we will contact you via email, post, phone or online about any of our group products and services.
 We never share your data with companies outside our group for them to use for their own marketing.
-From time to time, we may team up with a third party to bring you details of a product or service we think might interest you, but where we do this the contact will come from us - we will never pass your details to the third party without your prior consent.
+From time to time, we may team up with a third party to bring you details of a product or service we think might interest you, but when we do this, the contact will come from us - we will never pass your details to the third party without your prior consent.

 If you have enabled cookies in your browser you may receive banner adverts on our homepage, as these are cookie-based and not tailored using other information we hold about you.
-As they are cookie-based you will receive them even after you have opted out of personalised marketing, but you can control them easily via your browser settings
+As they are cookie-based, you will receive them even after you have opted out of personalised marketing, but you can control them easily via your browser settings.

 If you have given your consent to marketing, we will work with social media companies such as Facebook and Twitter to provide you with information about our products and services via their platforms.
 If you do not wish to see these adverts, you can control this easily by disabling preference-based marketing in the privacy and ad settings on each individual platform.